-This report summarizes the results of the first certification audit conducted on Hancock Natural Resource Group's Directly Operated production agriculture properties.
+This report summarizes the results of the first surveillance audit conducted on Hancock Natural Resource Group's Directly Operated production agriculture properties.
 The audit was conducted by Matt Armstrong, lead auditor for Averum.
-Mr. Armstrong has had experience with Leading Harvest throughout its development, is an AA1000AS provider, and has expertise in production agriculture on multiple crop types and North American regions.
-Mr. Armstrong was assisted by Lisa Becker, who is a Certified Public Accountant in the state of California and has expertise in permanent crop production and harvest.
-The audit process and reports were independently reviewed by Kyle Rusten, who is also a certified public accountant in the state of California and has expertise on multiple crop types in the western region of the United States.
-All members of the audit team hold training certificates in ISO 17021:2015 (Conformity Assessment), 14001:2015 (Environmental Management Systems), as well as IAF MD-1:2018 (Certification of Multiple Sites).
+Mr. Armstrong has had experience with Leading Harvest throughout its development, is an AA1000AS provider, and has expertise in production agriculture on multiple crop types in North American regions.
+Mr. Armstrong was assisted by Auditor-in-Training Jenna Nichol, who has expertise in viticulture and permanent crop production and harvest.
+The audit process and reports were independently reviewed by Kyle Rusten, who is a certified public accountant in the state of California and has expertise on multiple crop types in the western region of the United States.
+Mr. Armstrong and Mr. Rusten hold training certificates in ISO 17021:2015 (Conformity Assessment), 14001:2015 (Environmental Management Systems), as well as IAF MD-1:2018 (Certification of Multiple Sites).